dosipod/SrWiki/UDP-Sound-Sync.md

 * The default UDP Multicast IP is 239.0.0.1, and the default port is 11988.

 * UDP multicast is generally not very reliable with typical "consumer grade hardware".
-Some user found that creating a "port forwarding rule" on their local Wifi router helps.
+Some users found that creating a "port forwarding rule" on their local Wifi router helps.
 For example, you could create a "dynamic port forwarding rule" for UDP port 11988.

 UDP Sound sync brought to you by @spedione on Discord.